xlwings/xlwings/docs/pro.rst

 xlwings PRO licenses are developer licenses, are verified offline (i.e., no telemetry/license server involved) and allow royalty-free deployments to unlimited internal and external end-users and servers for a hassle-free management.
 Deployments use deploy keys that don't expire but instead are bound to a specific version of xlwings.

-xlwings PRO functionality requires additionally the ``cryptography`` package, which comes preinstalled with Anaconda and WinPython.
-Otherwise, install it via pip or Conda.
-With pip, you can also run ``pip install "xlwings[pro]"``: this will take care of the extra dependencies for xlwings PRO.

 PRO Features
 ------------